 No. There are a set of features like LCR, Hosted LNP, ENUM Server, H.323 Gatekeeper, CAMEL, GSM which are not available on the ePSX.
 Refer Routing Engines Comparison for more information.

 Are there software dependencies between the SBC and the ePSX?

 Yes.
 The ePSX and SBC major releases will always be matched.

 Since ePSX and SBC releases are matched, how does this impact sustaining release upgrades?

 Sustaining releases (SBC 4.0.x and ePSX 9.1.x) will be released independently and can be upgraded independently.
-For example, you can upgrade the SBC application to SBC 4.0.5R000 for getting the latest SBC bug fixes without upgrading the ePSX software.
+For example, you can upgrade the SBC application to SBC 4.0.5R000 to obtain the latest SBC bug fixes without upgrading the ePSX software.

 With ePSX being a second instance of the oracle DB on the standby SBC server, which ePSX is updated each time the Master PSX replicates to the replica ePSX (or is the data replicated from the active ePSX to the standby ePSX oracle DB)?